 New Mobility services today are generally funded through private ventures and are at times subsidized with public funds as pilot projects to support larger transit and mobility initiatives.

-\$0 in dedicated funds are made available for implementing New Mobility services
+\$0 in dedicated funds are made available for implementing New Mobility services delivery models and pilot emerging technologies.

 New Mobility Services